Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Distributed Optimization Framework

 \subsubsection{Second-Order Conic Relaxation}

-The feasible set of the AC \acrshort{opf} problem for the distribution grid defined by~\eqref{eq::distribution::nonconvex}-\eqref{eq::distribution::bounds} is still nonconvex due to the quadratic equalities~\eqref{eq::distribution::nonconvex}.
-To further reduce the computational burden and computing time of the decoupled \acrshort{nlp} for distribution grids, we can reformulate the corresponding \acrshort{nlp} as a conic optimization problem by relaxing the constraint~\eqref{eq::distribution::nonconvex} to a second-order cone constraint
+The feasible set of the AC \acrshort{opf} problem for the distribution grid defined by~\eqref{eq::bfm::nonconvex}-\eqref{eq::bfm::bounds} is still nonconvex due to the quadratic equalities~\eqref{eq::bfm::nonconvex}.
+To further reduce the computational burden and computing time of the decoupled \acrshort{nlp} for distribution grids, we can reformulate the corresponding \acrshort{nlp} as a conic optimization problem by replacing equality constraints \eqref{eq::bfm::nonconvex} with inequality constraints

-which can be viewed as setting a lower bound on the current. \begin{theorem}[\cite{farivar2013branch}] The conic relaxation of the \acrshort{opf} problem of a radial grid in the branch flow model is exact if the objective function is convex and strictly increasing in line loss. \end{theorem}
+\begin{remark}[\cite{farivar2013branch}] The conic relaxation of the \acrshort{opf} problem of a radial grid in the branch flow model is exact if the objective function is convex and strictly increasing in line loss. \end{remark}

-The solution to the conic relaxed problem is equivalent to the original problem~\eqref{eq::formulation}.
-This indicates that the relaxed inequality constraint $i$ is definitely on the boundary, i.e., $i$-th constraint is included in the optimal active-set
+This theorem implies that the solution to the conic relaxed problem aligns with that of the original problem~\eqref{eq::formulation}.
+Specifically, it indicates that the relaxed inequality constraints are always active or at least weakly active, at the optimal solution, i.e., they form part of the optimal active set:

-In this way, detecting active-set for these relaxed inequality constraints can be evaded.
-By introducing augmented Lagrangian, most of the conic residuals would stay within the tolerance, while the rests would stay at a relatively low level during the preliminary iterations, and will converge to zero rapidly in practice.
+\changes{When augmented Lagrangian methods are applied, it's observed that most of the conic residuals stay within acceptable tolerances.
+For those residuals that initially exhibit small deviations in the preliminary iterations, rapid convergence to zero is typically observed as iterations progress.
+Consequently, the need for active-set detection for these relaxed conic constraints can be eliminated.}